jdevfullstack-tutorials/gaming-productivity-specs/README.md

 for a 27" computer monitor although it's not retina at a normal viewing distance but our eyes can relax.
-A 4k 32 inches monitor will make things bigger compared to a 4k 21 inches monitor, so our eyes can relax too.
+A 4k 32" monitor will make things bigger compared to a 4k 21" monitor, so our eyes can relax too.

 In gaming, a 24" 1080p is the optimal one,